 For those convicted of crimes in Pennsylvania, probation is often part of the requirements a person must face in the aftermath.
 It is a way for a person to remain out of prison/jail for all or part of their sentence.
 However, the conditions of probation are often stringent and overwhelming.
-Probations violations can get a person in trouble.
+Probation violations can get a person in trouble.
 It can lead to incarceration and fines as well as the possibility of new charges.

-At Stewart, Murray and Associates Law Group, we are ready to help when you need a Washington County probation violation attorney.
+At Stewart, Murray and Associates Law Group, we are ready to help when you need a probation violation attorney.
 Let us be your advocate.
 We know the ins-and-outs of the probation process and will work to keep you from a violation.

 Probation Is Not Easy

 We want to keep in mind that probation is itself a form of punishment, so it is not going to be a cake walk.
 However, the terms and conditions of probation are often overwhelming.
 What we often find is that the difficulty of a person’s probation is due to how involved their probation officer is in their case.

 There are numerous ways to violate probation.
 A Direct Violation means that a person on probation has been charged with committing a new crime.
 In this case, the defendant will be placed under arrest, face new charges, and may be held in jail without the ability to post bail.
 With a new criminal violation, this could mean that you have to contend with the violation while also mounting a defense for the new alleged crime.

 A Technical Violation happens when a person violates one or more of the conditions of probation.
 This can include: